OscarSanchezTorres/bass-practice-randomizer/README.md

 SDET project for the Unosquare centre of excellence

 ## Problem definition:
-It is necessary to create a web app that randomize the usage of bass tequniques and music scales so that practice time is improved as it would cover more aread to improve.
+It is necessary to create a web app that randomize the usage of bass tequniques and music scales so that practice time is improved as it would cover more areas in the bass playing world.

 #### Must Have